Hegar dilators: Cervical procedure use

 Hegar dilators are used to induce cervical dilation in order to gain entry to the interior of the uterus.

 During the process of dilation, the cervix may have to be stabilized with a tenaculum, and then the dilators are slowly entered into the cervical canal with a lubricant, starting with a thin, low Hegar number rod and progressing gradually to larger numbers.
 The dilators can also be used to sound the uterus.

-Hegar dilators are widely used in gynecology to open up the cervix.
-This may be necessary prior to a uterine curettage or biopsy.
-They are also used to overcome stenosis in non-gynecological situations, such as in urology and proctology.

 Laminaria rods have also been used to open up the cervix but work slowly as they increase size by absorbing water.

+Non-gynecological uses

+Typical non-gynecological uses include dilating a stenotic percutaneous gastrostomy stoma, anal dilation and urethral dilation in the case of stricture or stenosis.

 Penile implant procedure use

-Hegar dilators (commonly, sizes 11 and 12) are used during the insertion of two intracorporal cylinders into the Corpus cavernosum penis as part of an Inflatable penile implant procedure.
+Hegar dilators (commonly, sizes 11 and 12) have been used during the insertion of two intracorporal cylinders into the corpus cavernosum penis during penile implant procedures, but it has been shown that outcomes are better without this dilation, which destroys erectile tissue.
 These cylinders are inflated and deflated by a pump that moves sterile saline under pressure between a holding reservoir and the cylinders, inflating or deflating an erection of the penis.